LucasDelfino92/morrowindsharp/readme.md

 Roughly 8GB, of which **Morrowind Enhanced Textures** accounts the majority of.

-### How much time will it take me to install all mods?

-Depends on how thorough you are about it.
-It shouldn't take you longer than four hours to set everything up.
-Even then, I don't suggest installing everything in one go.
-Resist the urge to rush through this guide.
-It's better to pace yourself, make sure everything is set up correctly.
-It will save you headaches down the road.

 ### How often is the guide updated?

 Morrowind Sharp is regularly updated as I find new mods to install, old mods that I consider are no longer worth the trouble of installing them, and bugs to fix or issues to sort out.

-### Is there a Wabbajack installer for the guide available?

-A Morrowind Sharp Wabbajack is on the works and it is expected to release during the first week of March 2022.

 ### Do you have a Patreon I can contribute to?